ncsereoka/Witwicky/README.md

-# Fork of original AdaBins repository
+# Comparison of Monocular Depth Estimation Algorithms

-Find the original repository [here](https://github.com/shariqfarooq123/AdaBins)
+Based on the original AdaBins repository from [here](https://github.com/shariqfarooq123/AdaBins)

 ## Prerequisites